Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ```

 ## Step 12: Infer cell types.
 There are many sophisticated methods for doing this (e.g. SingleR).
 But the simplest and most common approach is to plot the expression levels of marker genes for known cell types.
-Markers for bone-marrow-relevant cell types are provided in the file ~/workspace/scRNA_data/gene_lists_human_180502.csv.
-To plot three genes of your choice, GENE1, GENE2, and GENE3:
+Markers for bone-marrow-relevant cell types are provided in the file scRNA_data/gene_lists_human_180502.csv.
+To plot three genes of your choice, for example GENE1, GENE2, and GENE3:

 ```R
 jpeg(sprintf("%s/geneplot.jpg", outdir), units="in", res=300, height=6, width=6);